 Healthcare is a right, not a privilege, and The Henry J. and Erna D. Leir Master’s of Health Science (MHS) in Community and Global Health is guided by that core principle.
 The program prepares you to improve access to healthcare locally and globally.
 You will build the skills and knowledge to promote health around the world through new community-based approaches.
 You will perform in-depth research and uncover data that illuminates both challenges and solutions.
 And you will gain the knowledge and confidence to drive policy changes, determine community needs, address health disparities, and solve pressing health-related challenges.

-Our students in the International Development, Community, and Environment (IDCE) department are empowered to lift up those in need.
-As a member of our IDCE community, you’ll integrate perspectives from the social, economic, cultural, political, and environmental realms in order to develop robust strategies that address global health issues – from infectious diseases like Zika virus to endemic challenges such as diabetes and mental health.
-The passion you bring will fuel your lifelong pursuit to understand community needs, address health disparities, and solve health-related challenges.
+Our state-of-the-art teaching methods and community-based strategies will prepare you for the realities facing disadvantaged populations and give you the tools to lift up those in need.
+You’ll integrate perspectives from social, economic, cultural, political, and environmental experts to develop robust strategies that address diverse health issues from the Zika virus and drinking water contamination to endemic challenges such as diabetes and mental health.

 The Henry J. and Erna D. Leir Master’s of Health Science in Community and Global Health was created with generous assistance from the Leir Charitable Foundations.
 It is one of an influential portfolio of programs offered by Clark University’s renowned International Development, Community, and Environment (IDCE) Department.

 We are awarding fellowships for eligible full-time students pursuing the MHS degree.
 Awards will provide funding for all tuition-related expenses that fellows accrue while enrolled in the program.
 To receive full consideration, apply by January 15.